 MORE WEANED PIGLETS WITH EP199

 In July 2019, Stokkevadgaard started feeding EP199 to the sows to improve appetite and milking after farrowing.
-Through management and with help from EP199, owner Michael Rasmussen now weans more than 41 piglets per year per sow and the sows wean more piglets per litter.
+Through management and with help from EP199, owner Michael Rasmussen now weans more than 41 piglets per year per sow and the sows wean more piglets per weaning.

 Stokkevadgaard is owned by Michael Rasmussen, who runs pig production and farming.
 The production consists of 765 sows including a nucleus herd of Landracesows.
 Stokkevadgaard sells 30-kilo piglets for export, handled by five employees.